 Does gravel at the bottom of a pot help with drainage?

 It does not drain the mix.
 In fine-particled mixes, water adheres above the coarse interface and perches there until the fine layer saturates, and a gravel layer underneath cannot change the mix sitting on top of it.
-Controlled testing (Rowe 2025) found a bottom layer usually holds slightly less water, never more, so it is not the disaster it is sometimes called; it is simply beside the point.
+Controlled testing (Rowe 2025) found a bottom layer usually holds slightly less water, almost never more, so it is not the disaster it is sometimes called; it is simply beside the point.
 Mix porosity, drainage-hole geometry, pot evaporation surface, and watering restraint are what move water out of the container.

 Why does my plant rot even when the pot has drainage holes?